machalvan/VAR/README.md

 -   VAR: Assigns a variable.
 -   INP: Reads input from the user.
 -   OUT: Prints output to the user.
--   WHL: Branches the code reading to after the corresponding END command, if the variable does not equal 0.
+-   WHL: While statement.
+Branches the code reading to after the corresponding END command, if the variable does not equal            0.
 Else, enter the following code block until variable is 0.
--   CON: Branches the code reading to after the corresponding END command, if the variable does not equal 0.
+-   CON: Conditional statement.
+Branches the code reading to after the corresponding END command, if the variable does not            equal 0.
 Else, enter the following code block once.
 -   END: End of code block.
 -   INC: Increments a variable.
 -   DEC: Decrements a variable.
+-   INT: Converts a variable value from a string to an integer, if possible.
+-   STR: Converts a variable value from an integer to a string, if possible.

 ### VAR